-Use the Output Styles dialog box to create, import, export, edit, and remove groups of settings for Print, EPS, and PDF output.
+Use the Output Styles dialog box to create, import, export, edit, and remove output styles.

 - 2 Choose an option from the New drop-down menu. - 3 Enter a name for your style in the Name field. - 4 Specify settings in the panes.
 For information about EPS options, see "Exporting a layout in EPS format."
-For information about PDF options, see "Exporting a layout in PDF format." - 5 Click OK. - 6 Click Save.
+For information about AVE options, see "Exporting an App Studio issue" in A Guide to App Studio.
+For information about PDF options, see "Exporting a layout in PDF format."
+For more information about ePub options, see "Exporting for ePub."
+For more information about Kindle options, see "Exporting for Kindle." - 5 Click OK. - 6 Click Save.